A Cribl LogStream installation can be scaled up within a single instance and/or scaled out across multiple instances. Scaling allows for:

 Each Worker Process will maintain and manage its own outputs.
 E.g., if an instance with 2 Worker Processes is configured with a Splunk output, then the Splunk destination will see 2 inbound connections.

-As with most data processing applications, Cribl LogStream's expected resource utilization will be commensurate with the type of processing that is occurring.
-For instance, a function that adds a static field on an event will likely perform faster than one that applies a regex to finding and replacing a string.
-At the time of this writing:
+As with most data processing applications, Cribl LogStream's expected resource utilization will be proportional to the type of processing that is occurring.
+For instance, a Function that adds a static field on an event will likely perform faster than one that applies a regex to finding and replacing a string.
+Currently:

-- A Worker Process will utilize up to 1 physical core, or 2 vCPUs.
+- A Worker Process will utilize up to 1 physical core (encompassing either 1 or 2 vCPUs, depending on the processor type).

 - Processing performance is proportional to CPU clock speed.